mudler/edgevpn/README.md

 ## Architecture

+- Simple (KISS) interface to display network data from the blockchain
 - p2p encryption between peers with libp2p
 - randezvous points dynamically generated from OTP keys
 - extra AES symmetric encryption on top.
 In case randezvous point is compromised